joshualevan/web-sprint-challenge-advanced-state-management/README.md

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
    `Actions- trigger event to update state.
 Reducers- functions that decide changes in in accordance with the action.
 Store- Contains the state tree for the entire application. `
 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+   `Redux-thunk is an action creator that returns a funtion instead of an action.
+It can control dispatch by either delaying or through conditions.`
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+   `The Reducer seems to get the job done.
+I've worked with switches in the past.`